Cart 0

 My name is Kate Mollison and I am a widow

-I am not a therapist, I’m not a financial advisor or an estate planner.
-What I am is a widow.
-That is the key component that qualifies me to do this work; I live this life everyday.
-I was thrown into widowhood unexpectedly and initially struggled to keep my head above water.
-2 years after his death, I was able to begin bringing the ugly truth that is grief out of the shadows.
-We all expect to “get over it” when someone dies, but the fact is, we don’t, we adapt.
-Death and grief (and everything in between) are not talked about openly, and I’m here to change that.
-I understand that each story is different but the theme is the same, Grieving is hard and dealing with it in a society that’s wildly unprepared to support the grieving is even harder.
-They say it takes a village to raise a child, I believe the same to be true when it comes to death, Let’s build that village together.
+I am not a therapist, nor am I a financial advisor or an estate planner.
+What I am is a widow, and that experience uniquely qualifies me to do this work.
+I live this reality every day.
+I was unexpectedly thrown into widowhood and initially struggled to keep my head above water.
+Two years after my husband's death, I began to confront the harsh truth of grief and bring it out of the shadows.
+We often expect to “get over it” when someone dies, but the reality is that we don’t; instead, we adapt.
+Death and grief, along with everything in between, are rarely discussed openly, and I am here to change that.
+I understand that every story is different, but the underlying theme is the same: grieving is hard, and navigating it in a society that is ill-prepared to support the grieving makes it even harder.

 My story is not a simple one, or a short one but, I consider myself one of the lucky ones.
 People always look at me like I’m crazy when I say that in relation to being widowed.
 Simply put, I had the greatest gift life could have given me.
 I was happily married to my soul mate for 7 incredible (short) years.
 Craig and I had started to build the life of our dreams; we had 2 beautiful children, were living in our dream house and both were making great strides in our careers.
 More importantly, for the first time in my life, I felt safe.